coreruleset/documentation/content/concepts/false_positives_tuning.md

 ## Further Reading

- A popular tutorial titled [Handling False Positives with the OWASP CRS](https://www.netnea.com/cms/apache-tutorial-8_handling-false-positives-modsecurity-core-rule-set/) by Christian Folini walks through a full CRS tuning process, with examples.
+ A popular tutorial titled [Handling False Positives with OWASP CRS](https://www.netnea.com/cms/apache-tutorial-8_handling-false-positives-modsecurity-core-rule-set/) by Christian Folini walks through a full CRS tuning process, with examples.

 Detailed reference of each of the rule exclusion mechanisms outlined above can be found in the [ModSecurity Reference Manual](https://github.com/owasp-modsecurity/ModSecurity/wiki/Reference-Manual-(v2.x)):